ObaidUrRehman/ng-drag-drop/README.md

 * Transfer data from `draggable` to `droppable`.
 * Restrict drop to drop zones based on drag-drop scopes.
 * Restrict drag to happen from either drag handles or the entire element.
-* Ability to add custom visual cues styles.
+* Ability to add custom visual cue styles.

 ![Demo](https://raw.githubusercontent.com/ObaidUrRehman/ng2-drag-drop/master/drag-drop.gif)